bradobro/gu/README.md

-# Cyu: composable unit and bdd testing in Go.
+# au: composable unit and bdd testing in Go.

 https://github.com/DATA-DOG/godog is official and much more developed, but it takes a very non-go-spirited approach to testing.
 It had to--`go test` was very limited.